nesi/support-docs/docs/Storage/Nearline_long-term_storage/Nearline_Long-Term_Storage_Service.md

 # Support contact

-Please [contact our support
-team](https://support.nesi.org.nz/hc/requests/new) with any queries or concerns you may have regarding this service.
+Please **send feedback** about your user experience at
+<a href="https://support.nesi.org.nz/hc/requests/new" class="uri external-link">https://support.nesi.org.nz/hc/requests/new</a>,
+which may include functionality issues, intuitive or counter-intuitive behaviours, behaviours or features that you like, suggestions for improvements, transfers taking too long, etc.

 We welcome feedback from our users.